ucsb-cs148/w25/_lab/lab01.md

 ## _Each_ webapp "Hello, World" branch/pull-request should be deployed

-If your app is being deployed as a webapp: you should have have DEPLOYED it so that it runs on a service such as Heroku, Google App Engine, Amazon Web Services, etc. at a stable URL.
-The easiest platform on which to do this for Java Spring Boot, and Python Flask is Heroku.
+If your app is being deployed as a webapp: you should have have DEPLOYED it so that it runs on a service such as Vercel, Heroku, Google App Engine, Amazon Web Services, etc. at a stable URL.
+The easiest platform on which to do this is Vercel.
 If you don't know how to go about it, ask on the slack channel (well in advance, not at the last minute), and mentors and other students can point you to the resources to get started with this.

 Put the URL of your running app in the README in your branch.